-The Company has (to date) announced dividends of 6.375p per Ordinary Share out of the profits for the year ended 30 June 2017, of which 5.33p per Ordinary Share were provided for in these financial statements.
+The Company has announced dividends of 6.30p per Ordinary Share out of the profits for the year ended 30 June 2018, of which 5.25p per Ordinary Share were provided for in these financial statements.
 In accordance with IFRS, dividends are only provided for when they become a contractual liability of the Company.
-Therefore, during the year a total of £3,792,000 was incurred in respect of dividends, none of which was outstanding at the reporting date, but the twentieth and twenty first dividends of £276,000 each had not been provided for at 30 June 2017 as, in accordance with IFRS, they were not deemed to be liabilities of the Company at that date.
+Therefore, during the year a total of £3,318,000 was incurred in respect of dividends, none of which was outstanding at the reporting date, but the dividends of £276,000 each, declared on 22 June 2018 and 25 July 2018, had not been provided for at 30 June 2018 as, in accordance with IFRS, they were not deemed to be liabilities of the Company at that date.